Football: Westerly makes strong impressions in shutout of Chariho

 On 4th and 11, Husereau found Bozek down the right side behind Chariho’s secondary for a 30-yard score.
 And Bozek boomed the first of his six PATs.

-Westerly’s defense forced Chariho on three and outs on its first three possessions with junior tackle Andre Adams making two sacks to key the surge.
+Westerly’s defense forced Chariho to go three and out on the Chargers' first three possessions, with junior tackle Andre Adams making two sacks to key the surge.

 The Bulldogs graduated several starters from an 8-3 playoff team last year, but the newcomers helped ease those losses.